serpapi/google-search-results-dotnet/README.md

 [![Build Status](https://travis-ci.org/serpapi/google-search-results-dotnet.svg?branch=master)](https://travis-ci.org/serpapi/google-search-results-dotnet)
 [![NuGet version](https://badge.fury.io/nu/google-search-results-dotnet.svg)](https://badge.fury.io/nu/google-search-results-dotnet)

-This Dotnet package is meant to scrape and parse Google or Bing or Baidu results using [SerpApi](https://serpapi.com).
+This Dotnet package is meant to scrape and parse Google, Bing, Baidu, Yandex, Yahoo, Ebay results using [SerpApi](https://serpapi.com).

 This extension is in development.
 But the code can be re-use for production because the API is already stable.